hplgit/hplgit.github.com/teamods/doconce/scientific_writing.md

 !esubex

 !bsubex
-Compute the probabulity of getting heads.
+Compute the probability of getting heads.

 !bans
 A short answer: 0.5.